pgagarinov/pytorch-neural-style-telegram-bot/README.md

  https://github.com/pgagarinov/pytorch-hyperlight/blob/main/products/jupyterlab-ml-devenv/README.md

   ### ML server
+  Tested deployment scenarious:
- - The ML server was tested on a physical Linux (Manjaro Linux) server with GeForce GTX 970 4Gb GPU.  [ml_server](/ml_server) folder of this repo contains bash scripts for running the server via [GNU Screen](https://www.man7.org/linux/man-pages/man1/screen.1.html) utility from under specified conda environment.
+  - On-prem deployment on a physical Linux (Manjaro Linux) server with GeForce GTX 970 4Gb GPU.  [ml_server](/ml_server) folder of this repo contains bash scripts for running the server via [GNU Screen](https://www.man7.org/linux/man-pages/man1/screen.1.html) utility from under specified conda environment.
 Conda environment expects to contain all necessary dependencies which can either be installed via `pip install -r ./requirements.txt` or via following the instructions from [PyTorch HyperLight ML Development Environment](https://github.com/pgagarinov/pytorch-hyperlight/blob/main/products/jupyterlab-ml-devenv/README.md) project.
 The latter assumes you run Arch Linux or its derivative (like Manjaro Linux).

+  - Cloud deployment via [Amazon Sagemaker Python SDK](https://sagemaker.readthedocs.io/en/stable/) with GPU-powered ml.p2.xlarge instance and PyTorch 1.5.
+In this scenario only a limited functionality of ML server (CycleGANs only) is available as the multi-style NST implementation used by ML server requires at least PyTorch 1.7.
+At the time of writing this  the most recent version of PyTorch supported by the pre-build Amazon Sagemaker containers is 1.6.
+Amazon has recently released a [deep learning container for PyTorch 1.7.1](https://github.com/aws/deep-learning-containers/releases/tag/v1.0-pt-1.7.1-tr-py36) but at the time of writing this the container is not yet available in Sagemaker Python SDK.
+The PyTorch 1.5 container was used for testing instead of PyTorch 1.6 container because the latter behaved less stably.

  ## References
  <a id="1">[1]</a>
  "A Neural Algorithm of Artistic Style", Gatys, Leon A.; Ecker, Alexander S.; Bethge, Matthias, 2015, [arXiv:1508.06576](https://arxiv.org/abs/1508.06576)